PostHog/posthog.com/contents/handbook/people/benefits.md

 showTitle: true
 ---

-Beyond [pay and equity](/handbook/people/compensation), we offer several additional benefits to our team.
+Outside of our [pay and equity](/handbook/people/compensation), we also offer several other exceptional benefits to our team.

-With everyone being distributed across the world, we do our best to provide the same benefits to everyone, but they might vary slightly by country depending on the services that are available and local regulations.
+> With everyone being distributed across the world, we do our best to provide the same benefits to everyone, but they might vary slightly by country depending on the services that are available and local regulations.

 If you have any ideas for how we can improve our benefits offering, then please let us know!